Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 - Note: Jones' stats vs. Colts date back to 2016.

-- The 248.8 yards per game the Colts are allowing through the air makes them the NFL's 18th-ranked pass defense.
+- The 248.8 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.

-- The Colts have surrendered 30 touchdowns through the air (1.9 per game).
-They are 30th in the NFL in that category.
+- The Colts' defense is 30th in the NFL, conceding 1.9 passing touchdowns per game.

 Recent Performances